fenago/intro-ruby/lab_guides/Lab_4.md

 extract them from a hash.
 The other advantage here is that keyword arguments can be listed in any order in the method signature or the method invocation.
-Contrast this with the positional arguments that we learned about in the first section of this chapter.
+Contrast this with the positional arguments that we learned about in the first section of this lab.

 This advantage allows us to add or remove arguments from the method signature without having to worry about other code that may reference